Plebeian-Technology/sway/README.md

 ## Adding a New Locale

-Sway is designed to work with, and be extended to, multiple localities regardless of city, region or country and anyone and everyone is free to onboard a new municipality or `"locale"` into Sway.
+Sway is designed to work with, and be extended to, multiple locations regardless of city, region or country and anyone and everyone is free to onboard a new municipality or `"locale"` into Sway.

 ### Current Supported Locales